The Bankrate promise

 You’ll need good to excellent credit to qualify for the Amazon Prime Rewards card, which typically means a FICO score of 670 or higher.
 Applicants with higher credit scores have the best odds of approval for the card.

 Why should you get the Bank of America Customized Cash Rewards?

-With no annual fee, customizable rewards and a zero-interest offer on purchases and balance transfers, the Bank of America Customized Cash Rewards card may be worth it in terms of a flexible cash back card with 0 percent intro APR perks.
+With no annual fee, customizable rewards and a zero-interest offer on purchases and balance transfers, the Bank of America Customized Cash Rewards card may be worth it in terms of a flexible cash back card with intro APR perks.